A block Recycled GMRES method with investigations into aspects of solver performance: Convergence discussion

 \section{Convergence discussion}

-It is shown, e.g., in \cite{Simoncini2005}, that the convergence of GMRES accelerates, entering a superlinear phase, once the Krylov method has adequately captured a subspace spanned by eigenvectors associated to troublesome eigenvalues; see also, \cite{Ipsen.GMRES-minimal-poly.1996,Vorst1993a}.
+It is shown, e.g., in \cite{Simoncini2005}, that the convergence of \gmres accelerates, entering a superlinear phase, once the Krylov method has adequately captured a subspace spanned by eigenvectors associated to eigenvalues which often cause slow convergence, i.e., those near the origin.
+For these eigenvalues, low-degree residual polynomial interpolation can be difficult; see also, \cite{Ipsen.GMRES-minimal-poly.1996,Vorst1993a}.
 This explains some of the convergence difficulties exhibited by restarted methods, in which we discard the entire basis and start over.
-Furthermore, once this eigenspace is well-represented by the Krylov subspace (cf. \cite{Simoncini.Nonoptimal-bases.2005}), the convergence behavior mimics that of an operator from which the eigenspace has been removed.
-This was one motivation for the subspace augmentation and recycling technique, e.g., \cite{Morgan.GMRESDR.2002,Parks.deSturler.GCRODR.2005}.
-By recycling a selected subspace and iterating orthogonally to it, we hope to enter the superlinear convergence phase of GMRES more quickly.
+Furthermore, once this eigenspace is well-represented by the Krylov subspace, cf. \cite{Simoncini.Nonoptimal-bases.2005}, the convergence behavior mimics that of an operator from which the eigenspace has been removed.
+This is one motivation for the subspace augmentation and recycling technique, e.g., \cite{Morgan.GMRESDR.2002,Parks.deSturler.GCRODR.2005}.
+By recycling a selected subspace and iterating orthogonally to it, we hope to enter the superlinear convergence phase of \gmres earlier.
 By building a block Krylov subspace, one can capture these invariant subspaces in fewer iterations.

+We mention that it is well understood that the eigenvalues themselves can have no connection to the residual convergence pattern of GMRES \cite{Greenbaum.Any-Curve-Possible-GMRES.1996}, a result that has been extended to the block \gmres setting \cite{KubinovaSoodhalter:2020:1}.
+Examples are presented in \cite{CarsonLiesenStrakos:2024:1} that illuminate the complicated nature of the mechanics of \gmres convergence speed.

-It has been shown that a recycled GMRES iteration is equivalent to a GMRES iteration applied to a projected problem.
-Thus, the convergence results can be extended to the recycled block GMRES case.
-Here, we assume that $p>1$, but one can also make similar statements about the case $p=1$, though they are omitted here for brevity.
-Simoncini and Gallopoulos discussed the convergence properties of block GMRES \cite{Simoncini.Conv-Block-GMRES}, including a result by Vital \cite{Vital1990}.
+As we have shown, block \rgmres iteration is equivalent to a block \gmres iteration applied to a projected problem.
+Thus, the convergence results for block \gmres can be extended to the recycled block \gmres case.
+We focus without loss of generality on the true block method case of $p>1$.
+Simoncini and Gallopoulos \cite{Simoncini.Conv-Block-GMRES} discussed the convergence properties of block \gmres, including a result by Vital \cite{Vital1990}, which follows directly from the containment of the single-vector Krylov subspace in the block Krylov subspace,